Skip to content

 ThemePrimitivesTypePrimitive color palette

-Plugins that create UI elements (popups, dialogs, overlays) should reference theme variables instead of hardcoding colors:
+Plugins that create UI elements (popups, dialogs, overlays) should reference theme variables instead of hardcoding colors.
+Use context.registerStyleSheet() to inject CSS that references the theme custom properties:

 background: var(--notectl-surface-overlay);